|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

-Of course I have to trust that they actually know what to do with the images ... not always the case ... it's one of the reasons that part of my work involves training in colour management, and I write these articles :-)
+Of course I have to trust that they actually know what to do with the images ... not always the case ... it's one of the reasons that part of my work involves testing new equipment, and I write these articles :-)

-Where I do produce prints, such as my Landscape work, we have two large printers at the Northlight offices.
+Where I do produce prints for commercial and decorative use, such as my commercial work, I've had a number of large printers at the Northlight offices.

 It turns out that there an awful lot of factors that influence whether a print 'looks the same' as on a monitor.